sachin-cybersec/resume/README.md

 # 👨‍💻 Sachin Yadav

 📧 sachinyadav.blueteam@gmail.com
 📱 +91 8299856735
+🏠 Raj Nagar, Ghaziabad, UttarPradesh
 🔗 LinkedIn: https://www.linkedin.com/in/sachin-cybersec

 ---

 ## 🛡️ About Me

-Aspiring **Network security** with hands-on experience in SOC operations, SIEM platforms, and endpoint security.
-Skilled in **security monitoring, log analysis, alert triage, threat detection, and incident response** with a strong foundation in network and endpoint security. :contentReference[oaicite:0]{index=0}
+Aspiring **Network security** with hands-on experience in SOC operations, EDR , and **Troubleshooting**.
+Skilled in **security monitoring, Technical Error, alert triage,Technical support , and incident response** with a strong foundation in network and endpoint security.

 I am passionate about **cybersecurity, threat detection, and blue team operations** and continuously work on security projects and labs to improve my skills.